 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
-One well-known author, Rudyard Kipling, had a review … Continue reading Healthy reminder:
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
+One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
-Some are fine just self publishing.
+Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
-But … Continue reading Being creatively exhausted
+But having that writing … Continue reading Being creatively exhausted

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder

-Over the years, I've read through hundreds of different novels and short stories from published and non-published writers.
-One mistake sticks out in both crowds: needing to show the story instead of telling it.
-Telling a story is when a writer blandly states something in their story.
-An example of this would be: There was mist … Continue reading #1 writing mistake
+Over the years, I've read hundreds of novels and short stories.
+One mistake sticks out the most: showing the story instead of telling it.
+Telling a story is when a writer states their story in a bland tone.
+An example would be: There was mist over the lake.
+Showing your story is when actions describe what's going … Continue reading #1 writing mistake